wushenrong/jekyll-gfm-admonitions/README.md

 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.

   > [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.
+  > Critical content demanding immediate
+  > user attention due to potential risks.

 > [!CAUTION]
 > Negative potential consequences of an action.
+> Opportunity to provide more context.

 #### Custom titles